anuppoudel54/wp1c/Readme.md

 3. **Access wordpress site**

    Once the container is created, open your browser and navigate to http://name.wp.local.
 You should see the WordPress site.
+Replace name with your container name

 ## Notes